pcgeek86/PSPuTTY/README.md

 The color themes for PuTTY that are included in this PowerShell module were not developed by this project.
 Rather, the color themes are taken from, what is presumed to be the original creator, a Russian website called http://putty.org.ru.

+# Glossary

+- PuTTY Saved Session - A pre-configure PuTTY session that appears in the **Saved Sessions** list in the PuTTY GUI
+- PuTTY Theme - A properly formatted JSON file in the `./themes` directory
+-